SemenovMD/uart-sv/README.md

 - `s_axis`    : Interface : Slave AXI stream interface

 ## Notes
-- Ensure that the module is properly reset before use.
 - The `tx_done` and `rx_done` signals indicate the completion of transmission and reception respectively.
 - The `rx_error` signal encodes different error states:
   - `00`: No error